 4. From the Commonplace Book

-Filed under #anecdote and #life.
+Filed under #music and #art.